melvinmajor/Point-of-Regard/README.md

 * Put the video file in the data directory
 * Put the data in the data directory
+* Delete manually the 2 first line of the data file
+* Launch dataToJson.py with the -f parameter and enter the path to the data file.
-* launch the read-video.py file
+* Launch the read-video.py file.

 ## The Team